NASA-SARP/2026-Coding-Alex/README.md

 ## Setup

+During the in-person lessons, we will mainly be working with Jupyter Lab via CryoCloud.
+The simplest option is to download the lesson.zip, unzip, and upload it to your CryoCloud Desktop.

-To download this repo use:
+If you prefer to use git, you can download this repo using:

 `git clone https://github.com/NASA-SARP/2026-Coding-Alex.git`

+Given the active lesson updates, to have the latest version of the lessons you may need to regularly fetch (`git fetch`) and merge updates (`git pull`) into your clone of the repo.

-To get a single lesson:
+If you want to get a single lesson you can use:

-`git checkout main -- lessons/01_building_blocks.ipynb`
+`git checkout main -- lessons/01_building_blocks/01_building_blocks.ipynb`

-Please note that the lessons contain embedded images for which you will additionally need to make copy of the `images` folder in each lesson folder.
+However, please note that each lesson additionally contains folders `images` and `data` which contain files used in the class.
+If you checkout a single lesson file, you will additionally need to make a copy of these folders in the same directory as your copy of the lesson file.

 ## Acknowledgements